Skyline969/ScanAndBan/README.md

 Once you have your moderator account set up for your subreddit and you have your app's client ID, client secret, and name you're good to go!
 The redirect URL doesn't matter, we will not be using it.

+Action is taken on the redirected URL, not the original.
+If someone posts a URL to myredirector.com which redirects to someothersite.com which then redirects to mysketchysite.com, you would want to configure mysketchysite.com in the blacklist, not myredirector.com or someothersite.com.
+Due to the nature of regular expressions, you should ensure that you write your blacklist entries in such a way that you will not accidentally catch false positives, such as someone mentioning the blacklisted phrase in a self-post's title.

 The script supports the following configuration:

 * debug - If the script is failing for some reason, flip this to true to get a better idea of what is going on.